 He laughs into his dad’s shoulder, wet from his own tears, and draws back.

 “We’re doing great,” he says, honestly, because this Stiles really is.
-And then, hitching in another breath, imprinting his dad’s scent to his memory, over the bitter stench of death, “And I’m working through some things, but I’m getting better.”
+And then, hitching in another breath, imprinting his dad’s scent to his memory, over the bitter memory of death: “And I’m working through some things, but I’m getting better.”

 For a few seconds it looks like his dad’s going to press this, but then he claps Stiles’ shoulder, nods.

 “I raised a smart kid, Stiles.
 Whatever’s going on, you’ll figure it out.”
-It’s like something fractured for months inside his chest slowly repairing.
+It’s like something fractured inside him slowly repairing.
 And then: “And you know you can always come talk to me, right?”

 A cold, silent headstone.